deep-chatterjee/Line-Following-Robot-using-Arduino/README.md

    - Click **Upload**

 4. **Assemble the circuit**
-   - Wire up the components following the schematic in `schematics/`
+   - Wire up the components following the schematic images in the repo
    - Power the motors with the 9V battery via the L293D

 ---